 Ephesians 6:12 (ESV) 12 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.

-The pastor fights for the flock in his STUDIES, his PRAYERS, his TEACHING and his DISCIPLESHIP.
-These are all necessary avenues for battle and they must be done for the sake of the church, those who are entrusted in to his oversight.
+The pastor fights for the flock in his STUDIES, his PRAYERS, his TEACHING, and his DISCIPLESHIP.
+These duties of a pastor are all necessary avenues for battle and they must be done for the sake of the church, and those who are entrusted with his oversight.
 Fellowship with the brethren is essential in order to know their hearts and lives.
-As the flock grows, the pastor must accept the call of other men to the ranks of shepherd to assist in this battle.
+As the flock grows, the pastor must accept the call of other men to the ranks of a shepherd to assist in this battle.
 A pastor who is faithful to these things will be equipped to handle the calling for which God has called him.

 Another aspect of fighting for the flock is to judge rightly the word of truth and administer correct judgment for the life of the church and admonish and exhort them accordingly.
 God’s grace is given through the proper study of the word with prayer.
-As one fights he also fights for something that that is the reflective outcome of the saints of God being regenerated by the Holy Spirit.
-This is the Joy of the Lord.
-Joy is one of the highest fruits of true Christians and the pastor should fight for the JOY of his people with all humility as they follow him toward maturity in Christ.
+As one fights he also fights for something that is the reflective outcome of the saints of God having been regenerated by the Holy Spirit – the Joy of the Lord.
+Joy is one of the highest fruits of true spiritual victory and the pastor should fight for the JOY of his people with all humility as they follow him toward maturity in Christ.

 Hebrews 13:17 (ESV) 17 Obey your leaders and submit to them, for they are keeping watch over your souls, as those who will have to give an account.
 Let them do this with joy and not with groaning, for that would be of no advantage to you.

 Following Christ before the flock.
 The duties of a pastor will cause him to display his faith and carry his church where God has brought him.
 He should display the fruits of the spirit of God in all that he does by God’s grace alone, knowing that he is nothing but a slave to righteousness and not a divine leader who rules but a servant who dies.
 A wise friend once told me that when a man has to say he’s the leader, it is then he has lost the privilege to lead.
 He continued with a man that goes forth with no one following him is just a “man taking a walk.”
 Wise.
-This fourth TOP duty of a pastor is one where many of us fail in our actions, but by the Lord’s grace, we will not fail in our faith, for HE is the author and perfector of it!
+This fourth duty of a pastor is one where all of us fail in our actions, but by the Lord’s grace, we will not fail in our faith, for HE is the author and perfector of it!

 1 Peter 5:1-3 (ESV) 1 So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going to be revealed: 2 shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; 3 not domineering over those in your charge, but being examples to the flock.

 Fulfilling faithfully his call to Christ.
-As with most of what I do, I can never complete it without coming to the conclusion that without the grace of God, no one would be able to ever be faithful to their calling.
+Without the grace of God, no one would be able to ever be faithful to their calling.
 And without the grace of God, we would all abandon our faith.
-God’s grace is the power behind the pastors success and true success is NOT measured in salvations, baptism, numbers, finances or the like as any professional could produce the right outcome with human beings and their easily manipulated minds.
-It is the faithfulness of the pastor to be faithful to his faith in Christ alone to produce the outcome of his ministry that really matters. (mouthful).
+God’s grace is the power of the pastor’s success and true success is NOT measured in salvation, baptism, numbers, finances or the like.
+Any professional could produce the right numbers through the easily manipulated minds of men.
 And it is surely God that produces the fruit of the labors of any ministry that He alone gets the glory.
 God called Noah and Isaiah to a fruitless ministry of no conversion and total rejection.
 What makes us think we’ll see anything different?